Single-conflict colorings of degenerate graphs: Introduction

 \section{Introduction}

 We consider graphs without loops and possibly with parallel edges.
 A \emph{coloring} of a graph $G$ is a function $\phi:V(G) \rightarrow C$ that assigns a color from some color set $C$ to each vertex of $G$.
-In this paper, we will consider a special version of graph colorings known as \emph{single-conflict colorings}, which are defined as follows.
-Let $G$ be a graph, and let $C$ be a set of colors.
-Suppose that $f$ is a function that maps each edge $(u,v)$ of $G$ to a forbidden color pair $f(u,v) = (c_1, c_2)$, with $c_1, c_2 \in C$.
-Then, we say that a (not necessarily proper) coloring $\phi:V(G) \rightarrow C$ is a single-conflict coloring with respect to $f$ and $C$ if $f(u,v) \neq (\phi(u), \phi(v))$ for each edge $(u,v)$ of $G$.
-We call the image of an edge $(u,v)$ under $f$ a \emph{conflict}, and we call $f$ a \emph{conflict function}.
+In this paper, we consider a special version of graph colorings known as \emph{single-conflict colorings}, defined as follows.
+Let $G$ be a graph, and let $C$ be a color set.
+Let $f$ be a function such that for each edge $e \in E(G)$ with endpoints $u$ and $v$, $f$ maps the triple $(u,e,v)$ to a forbidden color pair $(c_1,c_2)$, and $f$ maps the triple $(v,e,u)$ to the reverse forbidden color pair $(c_2,c_1)$.
+Then, we say that a (not necessarily proper) coloring $\phi:V(G) \rightarrow C$ is a single-conflict coloring with respect to $f$ and $C$ if $f(u,e,v) \neq (\phi(u), \phi(v))$ for each edge $e = uv$ of $G$.
+We call the image of a triple $(u,e,v)$ under $f$ a \emph{conflict}, and we call $f$ a \emph{conflict function}.
 If $k$ is the minimum integer for which a graph $G$ always has a single-conflict coloring for any color set $C$ of size $k$ and any conflict function $f$, then we say that $k$ is the \emph{single-conflict chromatic number} of $G$, and we write $\chicon(G) = k$.